 You may also want to check out the following events, many of which showcase the very best of Eugene’s laid-back summer vibes.
 There’s also some strenuous athletic competition and inspiring performance if that’s what you’re into.

 (Really, any time is a good time to be in Eugene.
-We can give you a few more reasons why moving to Eugene might be a good idea.
+We can certainly give you a few more reasons why moving to Eugene might be a good idea.
 You can also take a look at Eugene homes currently for sale right here on our website.)